 What is the demographic composition of the patient population?

 A diverse patient demographic provides a rich learning environment, exposing you to various medical conditions and treatment approaches.
-As we stated above, demographics may play a role in your area of specialization and future goals.
+Demographics may play a role in your area of specialization and future goals.
 You can ask for specific statistics, or just a general overview of what the patient population is currently like.

 What opportunities are there to interact with patients from different socioeconomic backgrounds?